 There are so many decisions when it comes to building a home, but now you are one step closer to making some paint decisions!
 Choose from my cheat sheet for paint sheens, then choose a paint color, and you are all set!

-You can learn more about choosing the perfect paint color from a small sample HERE!
+You can learn more about choosing the perfect paint color in my ‘Ultimate Paint Guide For Your New Home’ blog post!